-The nursing program, approved by the Virginia State Board of Nursing and accredited by the Commission on Collegiate Nursing, leads to a bachelor of science degree and qualifies students who wish to become registered nurses to take the National Council Licensing Examination.
+The Nursing Program leads to a bachelor of science degree and qualifies students who wish to become registered nurses to take the National Council Licensing Examination.

 If you plan to major in nursing, you are encouraged to apply early as the program is competitive and space is limited.